 3. Using a sharp knife, carefully slice the chicken through it’s thickness, aka parallel to the chopping board.

-If you use small chicken breasts, you won’t need to slice them into cutlets.
+If you use small chicken breasts, you won’t need to slice them into cutlets for this salsa chicken bake.
 They’re already small enough for one serve and to cook quickly.

 I recommend laying a sheet of plastic wrap over the top first, to stop it spattering around your kitchen.
 Don’t be too heavy handed with bashing the chicken, you don’t want it thin, just even.